-Service to others is a keystone of Alicia’s life.
+Service to others is a keystone of Jessop’s life.
 She serves as the President of the Sport and Recreation Law Association and is on the Editorial Board of the Journal for Legal Aspects of Sport.
 She is a member of the Junior League of Los Angeles and Bel Air Church.
 Since 2014 she has been traveling to Haiti, where she has made lifelong friends and is committed to furthering the empowerment and economic development of the nation through support of the KORE Foundation.

-Alicia is a 2006 graduate of the Colorado School of Mines, receiving a B.S. in Economics and being elected just the second female Student Body President in the university’s then 131-year history.
+Jessop is a 2006 graduate of the Colorado School of Mines, receiving a B.S. in Economics and being elected just the second female Student Body President in the university’s then 131-year history.
 She graduated cum laude from Chapman University School of Law, where she served as the Senior Symposium Editor of Chapman Law Review.

 Jessop can be reached via email at RulingSports@gmail.com